 Even though I took the SAT, it was recommended that I also take the ACT (plus writing) test, as colleges liked to see that students took both exams.
-While getting my SAT accommodations for my print disability was fairly easy, since I had taken an AP exam in the past, getting my ACT accommodations was extremely stressful.
+While getting my SAT accommodations for my print disability was fairly easy (read more about that experience here), since I had taken an AP exam in the past, getting my ACT accommodations was extremely stressful.

 Like my SAT, I took the test in a small group setting in a different classroom than the rest of the students.
 We went to the school I would be testing at the day before my exam to fill out forms as well, so when I got there, they could immediately start my exam.
 Since I had triple time on each section on the test, the sooner I started the exam, the sooner the exam would be over.
-I had triple time for all of my sections, and while I was approved to take the exam over the course of several days, I chose to take it all in one day.
+While I was approved to take the exam over the course of several days, I chose to take it all in one day.

 I received a large-text test booklet with 18-point Arial font, and the testing coordinator transferred the responses from my booklet to the answer document as a scribe.
 I was allowed to mark in my test booklet, and use my colored pens and highlighters for the test.
 I had two desks that I used to spread out materials, and the lights were replaced with lamps in the testing room to reduce the risk of flickering fluorescent lights.
 I took a break between each section, but never left the classroom.